 The municipality does not have long-term loans which can be recognized as long-term liability.
-All expenditures occurred are being settled within thirty days.
+All expenditures occurred are being settled within thirty days and as at end of the financial year.

 3.4.8.
 INDICATIONS OF NATIONAL AND PROVINCIAL ALLOCATIONS